What does the acronym HARDUP help to remember in relation to normal gap acidosis?

 Prepare for the MRCS Exam with our study quizzes.
 Practice with multiple choice questions that include detailed hints and explanations to reinforce your learning.
 Equip yourself with the knowledge needed to excel in your examination!

-The acronym HARDUP is specifically designed to aid in recalling the causes of normal gap acidosis, also known as non-anion gap metabolic acidosis.
-Normal gap acidosis is characterized by a decrease in bicarbonate levels without an increase in the anion gap.
-The components of the acronym stand for:
+The acronym HARDUP is specifically designed to aid in recalling the causes of normal gap metabolic acidosis, which is a type of metabolic acidosis characterized by a normal anion gap.
+In the context of normal gap acidosis, it stands for:

 • Renal tubular acidosis